Estimated reading time: 14 minutes

 Money Talks – Money Walks – Money Aftershock

-Whether you fall for these marketing and sales strategy tactics depends on your awareness as a consumer of how scientific a supermarket is run.
+Whether you fall for marketing and sales strategy tactics depends on your awareness of how scientific a supermarket is.

-Today I want to share with you all the ways supermarkets use a sales strategy to get you to spend more money even before you step foot though the doors or even order groceries online.
+Today, I want to share with you all how supermarkets use a sales strategy to get you to spend more money before you enter the doors or even order groceries online.

 Grocery Store Sales Strategy 101